monk-afk/filterplus/README.md

 Additional Info
 ---------------
+- non-ASCII characters
-> Adding words with UTF-8 characters are saved to mod_storage as UTF reference codes (\u00f).
+> Adding words by command containing UTF-8 characters are saved to mod_storage as UTF reference codes (\u00f).
 This will cause many false-positives.

+- Context matches
-> If `tex` is a blacklisted word, all instances containing `tex` are filtered, such as `text`, `context`, `contextual`, etc. This means adding these branch words is redundant, root words should be sufficient.
+> If `tex` is a blacklisted word, all instances containing `tex` are filtered, such as `text`, `context`, `contextual`, etc. This means blacklisting these branch words is redundant, root words should be sufficient.

+- List Traversal
 > Filter lists are sorted by numerical index, not alphabetically.
-This allows for word priority when whitelist checking, for example, if `luck` and `luk` are blacklisted, saying `lucky` will catch the former first.
+This allows for word priority when list checking, for example, if `luck` and `luk` are blacklisted, saying `lucky` will catch the former first.

 ##
 Current Version **`0.1.4`**